 4. What is the altitude of Badimalika?

-The Badimalika Temple is located at an altitude of 4,200 meters, while the trek itself takes you through various altitudes, ranging from 1,000 meters in the lower regions to over 4,000 meters in the higher regions.
+The Badimalika Temple is located at an altitude of 4,200 meters, while the trek takes you through various altitudes, ranging from 1,000 meters in the lower regions to over 4,000 meters in the higher regions.

 5. Is the Badimalika Trek difficult?